Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 Edmonia took a room ten minutes away in a three-story Victorian brick house at

-154 Blythe Road, one of many that lined the north side of the street.
+154 Blythe Road, one of a row that lined the north side of the street.
 She boarded

 there, a mile and a half from her church, until, diagnosed with chronic Bright’s

-disease (of the kidneys), she fell into a coma and died.
+disease (of the kidneys), she checked into the infirmary, fell into a coma and died.

 The official record of Edmonia’s death misstates her age and fails to use the name connected with her celebrity.